harumhl/protein-and-calorie-balancer/README.md

 # protein-and-calorie-balancer

-Created using Create React App
+Created using Create React App.
+There is no backend and everything happens within the app

 # Development